amanchokshi/EMBERS/docs/embersbyexample.rst

 Satellite ephemeris
 ^^^^^^^^^^^^^^^^^^^
 The downloaded TLE files must be parsed and analysed before they make any sense.
-A python package called :class:`~skyfield` was invaluable for this, enabling the computation of satellites trajectories over a geographical location (MWA telescope).
-Sample TLE data can be analysed and a sky coverage plot created with
+A python package called :samp:`skyfield` and it's
+:class:`~skyfield.sgp4lib.EarthSatellite` class were invaluable for this, enabling the computation of satellites trajectories over a geographical location (MWA telescope).
+Sample TLE data can be analysed and a sky coverage plot created with the :func:`~embers.sat_utils.sat_ephemeris.save_ephem` with either the following cli tool or the equivalent sample code.

 .. code-block:: console